 Most ladies don’t usually need an excuse to get their glad rags on.
 Most women enjoy the finer things in life, and the preparation for it is half the fun.
 These are some of the few occasions when they get the opportunity to treat themselves to spending the evening looking like goddesses.

 So what’s the ideal outfit for the ladies?
 Well, the fairer sex have more options, but one rule: Simple but elegant.
 Choose a dress, leave the brash colours and complex patterns in the wardrobe.
 Choose heels but leave the studs at home, and girls, it’s not a competition.
 Go as tall as you want but remember the higher you are the farther you’ll fall.
 Choose a jacket or a coat that is well fitted and well suited to the season.
-The handbag?
 Remember the rule, a clutch is always elegant.
 Just make sure it’s big enough for the essentials like the cash for a big glass of a nice wine at the intermission.
 The place where you have a little wiggle room, accessories.

 Let your Jewellery and your watch stand out, they can really make you stand out.
 Like for the gents, when you don’t need to pull out all the stops, we can tone it down.
 A skirt and light blouse and you’ll still look divine.